Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 You don’t need to pay a single penny to host your courses on Udemy, but they will take a commission from your payments when the sale happens.
 It also applies when a customer buys your course through the Udemy promotion.

 Buyers can purchase using your coupon or a course referral link if you decide to promote your course through your marketing efforts.
+Buyers can purchase as many courses as they need.

-Udemy can also promote you through their affiliate program of paid advertising, in which case you only get 25% from the sales.
+Udemy can also promote you through their affiliate program of paid advertising, in which case you only get 25% off the sales.
 Fortunately, they offer non-stop discounts and big discounts at that.
 There is also a price cap policy when you can’t charge more than $200 for your course.

-However, the phone support is only available to those who have subscribed to high plans, and you will use it a lot less than you think.
+However, phone support is only available to those who have subscribed to high plans, and you will use it a lot less than you think.

 The support team monitors everything 24/7 and has a 99.9% uptime.
-You can rely on the help center section of the website, which contains many resources to help solve issues or learn how to do something properly.
+You can rely on the help center section of the online course website, which contains many resources to help solve issues or learn how to do something properly.

 The updates are automatic, meaning you always have the most up-to-date features available.
 However, there is no live chat feature, and you have to contact them via email when using a free plan.

-Udemy offers email support and has a help center support page and contact page to contact the customer support team.
+Udemy offers email support and has a help center support page and a contact page to contact the customer support team.

 The lack of phone support is a disadvantage for Udemy users.
-However, it still provides useful material to get yourself familiar with the video creation process.
+However, it still provides useful material to get yourself familiar with the video course creation process.

 The winner is Thinkific because it has a lot of options to offer, including multiple payment options, design options, and complete control over your students.
 You can build your marketplace on Thinkific, unlike Udemy.

-Many content creators start with Udemy to get a hands-on feel of course creation before moving onto comprehensive platforms like Thinkific.
+Many content creators start with Udemy to get a hands-on feel of online course creation before moving onto comprehensive platforms like Thinkific.
 Choose Udemy if you’re starting and want to gauge how well you can deliver content.

-Thinkific is the best platform to replicate a classroom experience online.
+Thinkific is the best online course platform to replicate a classroom experience online.
 It’s the most scalable for multiple instructors, admins, and support staff.
 The platform provides flexibility to design courses the way you want, including their look and feel.